Diarrhea

 - Fructose intolerance

-- Giardia infection (giardiasis) (or other infections causes by parasites)
+- Giardia infection (giardiasis) or other infections caused by parasites.

 - Lactose intolerance